ZMedia Purwodadi

 • Understanding privacy and digital footprints

-Digital literacy prepares students to navigate connected learning safely and effectively.
+Digital literacy moulds students to navigate connected learning safely and effectively.

 2. Establish Screen-Time Guidelines